pixelcookie11/Spotify-AutoShop/README.md

 ![GitHub Logo](/public/logo.svg)
-## This is a fully automated shop designed to sell Spotify Premium Family upgrade codes.
+## This is a fully automated shop designed to sell Spotify Premium Family upgrade codes without the need for a 3rd party or any middleman.

 # Setup